-Pumps supplied from the factory packaged with a motor have had the shafts aligned prior to shipment.
+Baseplate mounted pumps and motors supplied from the factory have had the shafts aligned prior to shipment.
 This ensures that alignment can be done in the field.
 It is required that the shaft alignment be rechecked after mounting on a level foundation and prior to start-up.